jyliew1223/FYP-S3-25/backend/readme.md

 ### 3. Allowed host

-can modify as u need, \* will allow request from every host

 Hosts allowed to access the server.

-Allow all hosts during development:
+Can modify as u need, \* will allow request from every host

 Add the this to `.env` file: